wazo-communication/wazo-cel-plugin/README.md

 * have the `call-logd.cel.read` ACL

 The tenant is determined from the token.
 If the tenant is the `master` tenant, all CEL will be listed.
 Else, only CELs from the token's tenant will be listed.

+## Limitations

+* When using a token's tenant to filter CELs of a tenant, the CEL will only be returned *after* the call has ended.